 Community Construction Management Plan

-Before construction begins, we will develop a Community Construction Management Plan (CCMP) with the community.
-This document will outline how the public can provide input into construction management decisions to help minimize the effects of construction.
+Before construction begins, we have developed a WABN Community Construction Management Plan (CCMP) with the community.
+This document outlines how the public can provide input into construction management decisions to help minimize the effects of construction.

-The CCMP will share what to expect during construction and relevant project commitments, measurements, and best practices.
-Key topics to be highlighted include noise, vibration, air quality, traffic and transportation, construction staging, vegetation and erosion control, in-water work, and more.
+The CCMP shares what to expect during construction and relevant project commitments, measurements, and best practices.
+Key topics highlighted include noise, vibration, air quality, traffic and transportation, construction staging, vegetation and erosion control, in-water work, and more.

-The CCMP will also provide WSDOT and its contractors with a framework to keep the public informed about upcoming construction and gather input to improve and modify construction practices as needed.
+The CCMP also provides WSDOT and its contractors with a framework to keep the public informed about upcoming construction and gather input to improve and modify construction practices as needed.